remy/remysharp.com/public/blog/getting-the-latest-emoji-on-my-mac.md

 > When text is rendered by a computer, sometimes characters are displayed as “tofu”.
 They are little boxes to indicate your device doesn't have a font to display the text.

-Finally, I have a fix
+Finally, I have a fix.

 <!--more-->